We're hiring

 Compensation and Benefits at Clark

 Clark applied compensation and benefits analysis to optimize employee rewards packages in the people analytics study.
-The study asked, " Which benefits might the employees be prepared for a trade-off?”
+The study asked, " Which benefits might the employees be prepared to trade off?”
 This study showed what mattered the most to the employees, and the company adjusted the package accordingly.

 Up to 15% of employees' satisfaction can be improved when people are given a small amount of money to invest in their development.
 In addition, employees were allowed to save a lot of the company’s money when they wanted to sell their holiday or vacation days.